Ewan88/CTFO/README.md

 # Meditation

+## Project description

+A team project where we created our own idea and wrote our own MVP and extensions.

+We used:

+Java
+PSQL
+Spring
+JavaScript
+React

 ## Aim

 Task is to create a web application that allows a user to select their mood on that day and the program provides some information on how it can be improved.